“One year of seeds brings seven years of weeds!” – This could not be any truer than when it comes to the fight against Winter Grass in your turf.

 If you have an invasion of Winter Grass, you’ll definitely want to treat it before it goes to seed.
 If you allow it to drop its seeds, next winter it will be back, twice as bad as it was the previous year.
 Best plan of attack is to treat it as soon as it appears or better yet, apply a pre-emergent like Oxafert to stop it germinating at all.

 Winter Grass, or Poa Annua as it is scientifically known, is a low growing turf grass.
 It has soft, drooping green leaves grown in tufts with triangular shaped seed heads.

-Winter Grass can be removed very easily by hand as it doesn’t have particularly deep roots and it doesn’t have any runners, growing in simple clumps.
+Winter Grass can be removed very easily by hand as it doesn’t have particularly deep roots.
+It doesn’t have any runners and will grow in simple clumps.
 Removing it by hand can be somewhat tedious so fortunately there are specifically targeted herbicide controls you can use.

 Once it goes to seed, they will be present again in your turf the following year and the cycle will continue.
 Using a combination of a pre-emergent like Oxafert and a selective control like Winter Grass Killer at the correct time of year should ensure it is eradicated from your lawn.

 Oxafert is also available in a 20kg bag known as Oxa-Pro